Welcome to Decatur Classical School, a school with a caring staff

 RESULTS / ADMISSION

 Tours of the school for parents of prospective students are held in the fall.
 There are usually 2 sessions, one in October and one in November.
-Specific dates/schedules for the open house are provided in September.
+Please see below for the 2015-2016 Walk-Thru dates.

 For more information, you can call (773)553-2060